frederikgramkortegaard/sanitara/heuristics.md

 --allow-requests # Used to allow a user to request access from
                  # whoever is listed as the administrator
-                 # using sms or the online GUI
+                 # using SMS or the online GUI
 ```